griptape-ai/griptape-nodes-library-luma/README.md

 2. Add the library to Griptape Nodes and configure your API key in the secrets manager as `LUMAAI_API_KEY`

-Note that the way that the Luma API is implemented means that you must have your Griptape Nodes Engine configured to use the Griptape Cloud (gtc) storage back end.

 ## Nodes

 ### Image Generation Node

 Generate images from text prompts with support for:

 - Text-to-image generation
 - Image references with configurable weight
 - Style references